-There is nothing flashy about pay-per-call marketing campaigns.
+There is nothing flashy about Pay Per Call marketing campaigns.
 Not only do they lack the flair of other affiliate marketing campaigns, many people do not fully respect the value that PPC campaigns can have for small businesses.
 The popularity of call monetization platforms is on the rise, with mobile call volume for SMBs expected to hit 65 billion by the year 2016.
-Believe it or not, there is a great deal of value in pay-per-call marketing, particularly for SMBs.
+Believe it or not, there is a great deal of value in Pay Per Call for SMBs.
 However, small businesses, especially those in specific industries, need to learn how to maximize the effects of these marketing campaigns.

 Track All Marketing Channels to Understand Customer Journey

 It is not always easy for SMBs to see the return on investment from marketing dollars.
 The marketing solution a small business chooses needs to track all sources and marketing channels in order to accurately determine the effectiveness of the overall campaign.
 This means tracking a customer’s journey to the SMB by watching channels such as paid media, ad displays, social media, organic searches, and even referrals.

 This will help the small business understand the customer’s journey to its doorstep, and at the same time evaluate the effectiveness of the marketing scheme.
 SMBs need to have a marketing solution that tracks Pay Per Call marketing to keyword levels so future marketing funds can be spent creating keyword-optimized content and ads that are the most successful in driving calls.

 Knowing where a potential customer is calling from is critical in determining how effective a PPC campaign is at driving business.
 Consider the impact this could have on a small, local plumbing business.
 When people need a plumber, they are often looking for someone to respond quickly.
 The quickest response is going to come from someone operating in the local area.
 Likewise, for the plumbing business, it doesn’t do much good to receive calls from customers outside the service area.